Bell X-1: Operational history

 Bell Aircraft chief test pilot Jack Woolams became the first person to fly the XS-1.
 He made a glide-flight over Pinecastle Army Airfield, in Florida, on 19 January 1946.
 Woolams completed nine more glide-flights over Pinecastle, with the B-29 dropping the aircraft at 29000 feet and the XS-1 landing 12 minutes later at about 110 mph.
 In March 1946 the #1 rocket plane was returned to Bell Aircraft in Buffalo, New York for modifications to prepare for the powered flight tests.
 Four more glide tests occurred at Muroc Army Air Field near Palmdale, California, which had been flooded during the Florida tests, before the first powered test on 9 December 1946.
 Two chambers were ignited, but the aircraft accelerated so quickly that one chamber was turned off until reignition at 35000 feet, reaching Mach 0.795.
 After the chambers were turned off the aircraft descended to 15000 feet, where all four chambers were briefly tested.

 After Woolams died while practicing for the National Air Races in August 1946, Chalmers "Slick" Goodlin was assigned as the primary Bell Aircraft test pilot for the X-1.
 Goodlin made the first powered flight on 9 December 1946.
 Tex Johnston, Bell's chief test pilot and program supervisor, made a test flight on 22 May 1947, after complaints about the slow progress of flight tests.
 According to Johnston, "The contract with the Air Corps defined the tests by Bell as onboard systems verification, handling characteristics evaluation, stability and control, and performance testing to Mach 0.99."
-After Johnston's initial flight at 0.72 Mach, he thought the airplane was ready for supersonic flights, after the longitudinal trim system was fixed, and three more test flights.
+After Johnston's initial flight at Mach 0.72, he thought the airplane was ready for supersonic flights, after the longitudinal trim system was fixed, and three more test flights.